Extended Channel Interpretation: Types of ECI indicator

 These indicators are not part of the message and they may either be embedded in the bar code symbol separately from the message or may not be present in the symbol at all but added by the reader at scan time.
 Signal ECIs are used to convey information about the processing of the data, such as whether it is a fragment of a multi-symbol scan process, whether an error condition occurred during reading, or even to provide environment information such as what ambient light level was measured or provide a low-battery indication.

 Common use case: Enable support for international character sets

-The most common use for Extended Channel Interpretation is to allow usually unsupported national character sets such as Arabic, Greek, or Japanese to be used reliably in bar code symbols.
+The most common use for Extended Channel Interpretation is to allow usually unsupported national character encoding sets such as Arabic, Greek, or Japanese to be used reliably in bar code symbols.
 An ECI-enabled bar code symbol may use several character sets by embedding several character set ECI indicators to delimit segments of the message that are encoded using different code pages.

 For most barcode symbologies, the default code page (if not specified by ECI) is ISO/IEC 8859-1 (also known as Latin-1) as shown in bold below.
 Well-known ECI values, which are commonly used to indicate that a message segment is encoded using a specific code page or character encoding: